Robcib-GIT/robocity/README.md

 ## ⚠️ Potential Environment Errors

+**1. Mamba not found during ROS installation:**
+If the terminal throws a "command not found" error for Mamba (or suggests installing `samba` instead), you can bypass it by forcing Conda to run Mamba directly from the base environment.
+Use this command instead of the standard ROS installation command:

+    conda run -n base mamba install -n robocity_cuadruped_robot ros-humble-ros-base ros-humble-sensor-msgs ros-humble-geometry-msgs ros-humble-tf2-ros ros-humble-rviz2 ros-humble-teleop-twist-keyboard typeguard -y

+**2. ROS path conflicts or .bashrc issues:**
-If you experience issues with your ROS paths or .bashrc conflicts, run the following cleanup commands in your terminal:
+If you experience issues with your ROS paths, run the following cleanup commands in your terminal:

     source $CONDA_PREFIX/setup.bash
     unset PYTHONPATH